surifirstpin/biplus_documentation/docs/README.md

 #### Speed

-The component has been designed in such a way, that it ensure maximum speed of development and high performance and also the calculation part is made easy with the help of a powerful math engine in Bi+.
+The component has been designed in such a way, that it ensure maximum speed of development and high performance and also the calculation part is made easy with the help of powerful math engine in Bi+.

 #### Access to All